Jxiang2/workaxle-optaplanner/README.md

 ## Task:

-Schedule shifts for all employees in a specific group
+Schedule shifts for all employees in a specific group in a period of time

 ## Requirements: